 Is Bitcoin Potentially Useful?

 The answer, quite clearly, based on 1, 2 and 3 above is yes.
-While Bitcoin does not have the broad acceptance of the US Dollar at present, broad acceptance is not a requirement for it to have value.
+While Bitcoin does not have the broad acceptance of the US Dollar at present and it is tricky to buy Bitcoin with PayPal, broad acceptance is not a requirement for it to have value.
 All that is required is for a meaningful subset of users to see value in using the currency for them to use it.
 Clearly transaction costs are lower and Bitcoin’s anonymity is very attractive.

 Could Bitcoin Have Intrinsic Value?